From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Introduction

 \textbf{Episodic MDP\;\;} RB can be viewed as a single, massive MDP with a state space that is the combinatorial product of all agent states.
 Thus, our work also relates to episodic MDP, which focuses on maximizing cumulative rewards across a finite horizon.
 Let $K$ be the number of episodes, each containing $T$ horizon. \citet{azar2017minimax} establishes a minimax regret of $\mathcal{O}(\sqrt{T^2K})$ for stationary transitions, and \citet{jin2018q} derives a regret of $\mathcal{O}(\sqrt{T^4K})$ for nonstationary transitions.

-\textbf{MAB Experimental Deisgn\;\;} Our incremental reward explicitly incorporates the trade-off between reward maximization and treatment effect estimation, previously studied in MAB with Pareto-optimal algorithms provided \citep{doi:10.1287/mnsc.2023.00492,zhong2021achieving,zhang2024online}.
-Unlike prior work that treats these aspects separately, ours inherently combines both aspects through reward that depends on intervention and non-intervention outcomes.
+\textbf{MAB Experimental Design\;\;} Our incremental reward explicitly incorporates the trade-off between reward maximization and treatment effect estimation (i.e., estimating the difference in rewards under $A=0$ and $A=1$), previously studied in MAB with Pareto-optimal algorithms provided \citep{doi:10.1287/mnsc.2023.00492,zhong2021achieving,zhang2024online}.
+Unlike prior work that treats these aspects separately, ours inherently combines both aspects through \emph{reward} that depends on intervention (i.e., $A=1$) and non-intervention (i.e., $A=0$) \emph{outcomes}.